odoo/documentation/inventory/management/reporting/valuation_methods_anglo_saxon.rst

    <hr style="float: none; visibility: hidden; margin: 0;">

-At the end of the month/year, your company does a physical inventory or just relies on the inventory in Odoo to value the stock into your books.
+At the end of the month/year, your company does a physical inventory or just relies on the inventory in Twenty20 to value the stock into your books.

 Then you need to break down the purchase balance into both the inventory and the cost of goods sold using the following formula: